The [C II] line emission as an interstellar medium probe in the MARIGOLD galaxies: Simulations

-We use the Amiga Halo Finder \citet[AHF][]{ahf} to identify halos and subhalos in each snapshot.
+We used the Amiga Halo Finder \citep[AHF;][]{ahf} to identify halos and subhalos in each snapshot.
 AHF identifies halos by locating density peaks within the simulation and then iteratively determining the gravitationally bound particles that constitute each peak.
 Each resulting halo is a spherical region with virial radius $R_{\mathrm{vir}}$ and a mean matter density (i.e., including dark matter, gas, and stars) equal to 200 times the critical density $\rho_{\rm crit}$.
-The virial mass of the halo can be written as $M_{\mathrm{vir}} = \frac{4}{3} \pi R_{\mathrm{vir}}^3 \; 200 \, \rho_{\rm crit}$, where the masses and sizes of haloes are calculated accounting for unbinding.
+The virial mass of the halo can be written as $M_{\mathrm{vir}} = \frac{4}{3} \pi R_{\mathrm{vir}}^3 \; 200 \, \rho_{\rm crit}$, where the masses and sizes of halos are calculated accounting for unbinding.
 These are referred to as `main halos' in the following.
 Subhalos are defined as gravitationally bound objects within main halos and lying within common isodensity contours of the host halo.
-We impose that every halo is resolved with at least a 100 particles, unless otherwise specified (see e.g., Sect.~\ref{sec:cii_lf}).
-Galaxies are defined in terms of their parent halo.
-For main haloes, the stellar concentration at their centre is referred to as the main galaxy.
-For each main galaxy, we start with a spherical region of size 0.1 $R_{\mathrm{vir}}$ and calculate the stellar half-mass radius $r_{1/2, *}$ (that is, the radius containing half of the stellar mass within 0.1$R_{\mathrm{vir}}$).
-The galaxy is defined in terms of $2 r_{1/2, *}$ and all (galaxy-integrated) quantities are measured within this radius.
-Conversely, the stellar concentration residing at the centre of a subhalo is called a satellite galaxy whose size is defined by the radius corresponding to the maximum of the subhalo rotation curve, $R_{V_{\rm max}}$ \citep{klypin11, prada12}.
+We imposed that every halo be resolved with at least 100 particles, unless otherwise specified (see for example, Sect.~\ref{sec:cii_lf}).
+Galaxies were defined in terms of their parent halo.
+For main halos, the stellar concentration at their centre is referred to as the main galaxy.
+For each main galaxy, we started with a spherical region of size 0.1 $R_{\mathrm{vir}}$ and calculated the stellar half-mass radius $r_{1/2, *}$ (that is, the radius containing half of the stellar mass within 0.1$R_{\mathrm{vir}}$).
+We adopted $2 r_{1/2, *}$ as the size of the galaxy and all (galaxy-integrated) quantities were measured within this radius.
+Conversely, the stellar concentration residing at the centre of a subhalo was called a satellite galaxy, whose size is defined by the radius corresponding to the maximum of the subhalo rotation curve, $R_{V_{\rm max}}$ \citep{klypin11, prada12}.
 In other words, $R_{\rm V_{\rm max}}$ sets the boundary of a satellite galaxy.
-To ensure that the stellar component of the galaxies is well resolved, we impose a cut of 100 stellar particles (which results in different stellar mass cuts for the two simulations).
-Our {\tt M25} simulation is capable of resolving low-mass galaxies down to a stellar mass of $10^6 \, \mathrm{M_{\odot}}$, while our {\tt M50} run is aimed at improving the statistical robustness of our results and its larger volume allows us to simulate more massive galaxies.
+To ensure that the stellar component of the galaxies was well resolved, we imposed a cut of 100 stellar particles, which resulted in stellar mass cuts of $7.2\times 10^5 \, \mathrm{M_{\odot}}$ and $5.8 \times 10^6 \, \mathrm{M_{\odot}}$ for {\tt M25} and {\tt M50}, respectively.
+The median mass of a simulated galaxy at $z=7$ is $8.7 \times 10^7 \, \mathrm{M_{\odot}}$ ({\tt M25}) and $2.6 \times 10^8 \, \mathrm{M_{\odot}}$ ({\tt M50}).
+At $z=3$, these are $2.2 \times 10^8 \, \mathrm{M_{\odot}}$ and $1.8 \times 10^9 \, \mathrm{M_{\odot}}$, respectively.